isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 -----What?

-There was a round mark on the back of the bowl.
+There was a circle marked on the underside of the bowl.
 The cook hurriedly picked up the bowl and wrapped it in her apron.

------What was that round mark?
+-----What was that circle?
 Why was she in such a hurry?
 At the morning table the next day, I pretended to be casual and picked up all the dishes in front of me and checked them.
-As expected, I saw round marks on the backs of all my dishes.
+As expected, I found all my bowls and dishes had circles on their backs.
 It was the same as yesterday.

-I checked the back of the dishes of Mr. Hideo Takahashi, who was next to me while I helped him clear the table.
+I checked the back of the dishes of Mr. Takahashi Hideo, who was next to me while I helped him clear the table.
 There were no marks... none on Haruo's dishes either.

------I see, it was obvious that the utensils provided for my use were different from those of others.
+-----I see, it was obvious that the utensils provided for my use were distinguished from those of others.

 There was also something strange about the use of the men's shower room.
-I took a closer look and found that only four people were using the shower room: Mr. Haruo Takahashi, the prepress manager, Mr. Hideo Takahashi, Mr. Saburo Kusunoki, the phototypesetting machine operator, and me.
+I took a closer look and found that only four people were using the shower room: Mr. Takahashi Haruo, Mr. Takahashi Hideo, the prepress manager, Mr. Kusunoki Saburo, the phototypesetting machine operator, and me.

 Eight other people went to the nearby public bathhouse "Bath for Everyone" on purpose, saying, "We want to take a bath just before going to bed.
-This was to avoid taking a bath with me.
+That was to avoid taking a bath with me.

 It's hard...
 I suddenly felt depressed.